BenjaminCarpenter480/eidf-docs/docs/services/registry/working-with.md

 To pull images from the registry, from private or authenticated projects, you will need to add a secret to the namespace you are using and reference it in your job definition.
 Note that user tokens have a limited validity period.
 If you are regularly using a repository from a project, it would be recommended to create a robot account with limited privileges, this is discussed below.

-### Secret Creation when logged into via Docker config.json
+### Secret Creation via Docker config.json

-!!! important
+!!!
+Tip
-    This section requires that you have logged into ECIR via Docker as described in *Using from the command line (Docker)* It also requires that kubectl is installed.
+    This section requires that you have logged into ECIR via Docker as described in *[Using from the command line with Docker)](#using-from-the-command-line-with-docker)* It also requires that kubectl is installed.

 Running the following command will create a secret `<secret-name>` in your project namespace.
-This can be used for Kubernetes to pull from your private repositories.
+This can be used by Kubernetes to pull from your private repositories.

 ```bash
 kubectl create secret generic <secret-name> \